A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for nonconvex optimization

 which further yields

 since we have already proved that the sequence $h(x_{k+1};x_k)$ converges to zero.
-Therefore, also in the case $p=1$ we have \eqref{eq:gradh0} valid.
-Finally, using \eqref{eq:gradh0} in \eqref{eq:25}, it follows that:

-i.e. the sequence $\left(x_{k}\right)_{k \geq 0}$ satisfies the asymptotic stationary point condition for the general nonconvex problem \eqref{eq:optpb}. \end{proof}
+Therefore, also in the case $p=1$ we have \eqref{eq:gradh0_domf} valid.
+Finally, using \eqref{eq:gradh0_domf} in \eqref{eq:25_domf}, minimizing over $y \in \mathcal{X}$ and taking the infimum limit, we get that the sequence $\left(x_{k}\right)_{k \geq 0}$ satisfies the asymptotic first-order optimality conditions for the nonconvex problem \eqref{eq:optpb}.
+This concludes our statements. \end{proof}

-Note that the main difficulty in the previous proof is to handle $h$ having $p \geq 2$ derivative smooth.
-We overcome this difficulty by introducing a new sequence $(y_k)_{k \geq 0}$ and proving that it has similar properties as the sequence $(x_k)_{k \geq 0}$ generated by GHOM.
-The previous result proves only assymptotic convergence for $S(x_k)$.
-Therefore, in the nonconvex settings the requirements from Definition \ref{def:sur} on the surrogate function $g$ do not seem to be reach enough to enable convergence rates.
-However, it is well-known that for unconstrained smooth problems the surrogate from Example \ref{expl:4} allows to derive convergence rates $\mathcal{O}(k^{-\frac{p}{p+1}})$ for $\|\nabla f(x_k)\|$, see e.g., \cite{cartis2017}.
-At a closer look one can notice that the surrogate $g$ of Example \ref{expl:4} induces the following inequality on the error function $h$:
+{Note that the main difficulty in the previous proof is to handle $h$ having $p \geq 2$ derivative smooth.
+We overcome this difficulty by introducing a new sequence $(y_k)_{k \geq 0}$, proving that it has similar properties as the sequence $(x_k)_{k \geq 0}$ generated by GHOM, and then using the optimality conditions for $y_k$ instead of $x_k$.
+Note that in practice we do not need to compute the auxiliary sequence $y_k$.} Moreover, if $ \mathcal{X} = \Eb$, the previous theorem states that the minimum norm sequence of points from the limiting subdifferential $(\partial f(x_{k}))_{k \geq 0}$, denoted $S(x_k)$, converges to $0$ as $k \to \infty$.

+Obviously, the previous theorem does not yield convergence rate for the residual of the first-order optimality conditions.
+Hence, the requirements from Assumption \ref{def:sur} on the surrogate function $g$ do not seem to be reach enough to enable convergence rate in the nonconex settings.
+More exactly, the bound $h(y;x) \geq 0$ for any $y \in \mathcal{X}$ is not sufficiently tight when analysing convergence of the residual of the first-order optimality conditions.
+However, at a closer look one can notice that the surrogate $g$ of Example \ref{expl:4} induces the following inequality on the error function $h$:

 where $M_p > L_p^f$.
-In fact, using the same reasoning as before, it is easy to see that such a relation holds for all the surrogate functions from Examples \ref{expl:8}, \ref{expl:4}, \ref{expl:5} and \ref{expl:6}.
-Hence, if we additionally assume that for some $\Delta >0$ our surrogate function satisfies the following inequality in terms of the error function:
+In fact, using the same reasoning, it is easy to see that such a relation holds for all the surrogate functions from Examples \ref{expl:8}, \ref{expl:88}, \ref{expl:4}, \ref{expl:5}, \ref{expl:888} and \ref{expl:6}.
+Hence, let us additionally assume that our surrogate function satisfies the following inequality in terms of the error function $h$ for some positive constant $C_p >0$:

+Hence, we prove below that if we require additionally the condition \eqref{eq:unifh_domf}, we can get convergence rate to a point from which there is no descent direction, i.e., we can strengthen the results from Theorem~\ref{th:nonconv-gen_dom}.